kontalk/specs/register.md

 ```

 You can now close the stream and initiate a new connection with a new certificate embedding the signed public key.

----

-A registration-like form is also used to register a new public key for the user, in case the previous one has been compromised.

-TODO